sgmurphy/wordpress-plugins/automatic-translator-addon-for-loco-translate/readme.txt

 = Are you using any language translation API❔ =
 No, there is no requirement for any translate API key to use this plugin free or pro version.
 It uses free page translation widgets and services for unlimited automatic translations.

-Free license users can use **[Yandex Translate Widget](https://translate.yandex.com/developers/website-widget)** but if you are using a premium license then you can also use **Google Translate Widget** and **DeepL Doc Translator**.
+Free license users can use **[Yandex Translate Widget]** but if you are using a premium license then you can also use **Google Translate Widget**, **DeepL Doc Translator** and **ChatGPT**.

 = Is there any translation limit❔ =
 There is no limit.
 Yes, you can translate unlimited characters without any API key.

 **Free license** users:- can translate unlimited characters only via Yandex Page Translate Widget.

-**Premium license** users:- can also use Google Page Translate Widget & DeepL Doc Translator for unlimited translations.
+**Premium license** users:- can also use Google Page Translate Widget, DeepL Doc Translator & ChatGPT for unlimited translations.
 DeepL Doc Translator provides a limited number of free docs translations per day, you can purchase their pro license to increase this limit.

 > This addon only provides an interface to use third-party translation widgets and services, it does not provide any translation service.
 Any auto-translate provider can stop providing free translation widgets or services anytime in the future, in that case, the plugin will not support that auto-translate provider.